The replicator coalescent: Introduction

+\item For $i\neq j$, both selected from $\{1,\cdots, k\}$, any block of type $i$ will merge with any block of type $j$, producing a single block of type $i$, at rate $C_{i, j}$.
+The total rate of events of this type is thus $C_{i,j} n_in_j$. \end{itemize}

-One may interpret $({\bm n}(t), t\geq 0) $ as a simple model for competitive interaction in a population composed of $k$ species that exhibit intra- and inter-species agression.
-The rate $C_{i,i}$ is the rate at which two individuals in within species $i$ fight, with one killing the other.
-Moreover, at rate $C_{i,j}$ individuals from species $i$ and $j$ encounter one another, resulting in a fight in which $i$ survives and $j$ is killed.
-In this respect, our replicator coalescent echos features of the so-called `O.K.
-Corral model' describing a famous 19th Century Arizona shoot-out between lawmen and outlaws; \cite{King, Vking, Vking2}.
+We can interpret $({\bm n}(t), t\geq 0) $ as the evolution of the population of $k$ types that exhibit both inter-type and intra-type competition.
+The rate $C_{i,i}$ is the rate at which two individuals of type $i$ compete for resource resulting in one of them not surviving.
+Moreover, at rate $C_{i,j}$ individuals of type $i$ and $j$ encounter one another in a competition for resource, resulting in $j$ not surviving.
+In this respect, our replicator coalescent echos features of the so-called O.K.
+Corral model describing a famous 19th Century Arizona shoot-out between lawmen and outlaws in \cite{King, Vking, Vking2} as well as the (birth-)death process in \cite{BEG}.
+An example of the sample path of the process $\bm n$ is given in Figure \ref{fig1} in the setting $k = 3$.

-The reader will note that, the rate at which within-type mergers occur is that of Kingman's coalescent.
-When there is only one type, and hence only within-type coalescence occurs, the replicator coalescent is therefore nothing more than the death chain of a Kingman coalescent.
+The reader will note that the rate at which inter-type mergers occur is that of Kingman's coalescent.
+When there is only one type, and hence only inter-type coalescence occurs, the replicator coalescent is therefore nothing more than the death chain of a Kingman coalescent.
 In this sense, the process $(\bm n, \mathbb{P})$ may be thought of as a multi-type variant of the Kingman death chain.

-Unfortunately, the specific structure of the replicator coalescent, does not permit an interpretation in terms of exchangeable partition structures as is the case for Kingman's coalescent.
+We also note that the requirement $C_{i,j}>0$, for all $i,j$, is a sufficient condition to ensure that populations of different types are able to interact with one another, which, in turn, will allow for the population to collapse to a single surviving individual.
+If, for example we were to take $C_{i,j}=0$ for all $i\neq j$, then we have $k$ independent Kingman coalescence processes that do not interact, in which case, the absorbing state of $(\bm{n}(t),t\geq 0)$ is the vector $(1,\cdots, 1)$.
+That said, even sticking to the requirement that the model ensures that the population reduces to a single surviving individual, the condition $C_{i,j}>0$, for all $i,j$, may well be replaced by a weaker `irreducibility'-type condition.
+Nonetheless, we refrain from exploring this further at this point as, later on in this article, we will require more conditions on the matrix $C_{i,j}$, for different reasons, which will supersede the current discussion.

+The specific structure of the replicator coalescent does not permit an interpretation in terms of exchangeable partition structures as is the case for Kingman's coalescent, neither when considering the total population, nor when considered as a vector valued process.
+In the former case, this is obviously because blocks are subject to different rates according to their type and therefore cannot be exchangeably labelled.
+In the latter case, a notion of multi-type exchangeability is possible and was discussed in the context of coalescence in \cite{JKR}.
+Unfortunately, the way in which mergers occur across different types of blocks is just outside the definition given in \cite{JKR}, which insists on a random selection of multiple mergers, which cannot be arranged to be a single merger via parameter choices.